All Episodes

 They used a phony document.

-And then the worst of it came when the uh when the president fired James Comey, the FBI, in an act of vengeance and retribution, decided to abuse their counterintelligence powers to investigate the president over whether he's a Russian agent.
+And then the worst of it came when the president fired James Comey, the FBI, in an act of vengeance and retribution, decided to abuse their counterintelligence powers to investigate the president over whether he's a Russian agent.

 It's outrageous.